Graduate Academic Policies and Procedures

 - An ATC will not be approved if the transcript reflects an incomplete grade.
 Students should resubmit the ATC after a grade is earned for the incomplete.
 IC grades are not permitted on the ATC.

 - The ATC may include only courses with grades of C or better (grades of C- and lower may not be included).
 Some programs require grades of B or better on the ATC.
 Students are responsible for checking requirements with their graduate coordinator or chair.

-- Grades earned by international students in required English proficiency courses may not be used on the ATC and are not computed in the grade point average for the master’s degree, but will be computed for evaluation of the SF State GPA.
+- Grades earned by international students in required English proficiency courses may not be used on the ATC and are not computed in the grade point average for the master’s degree.

-- Graduate students in CR/NC courses must earn a B- or better to be granted a CR grade.
+- The ATC, including any accepted transfer units, may not have more than 30% (e.g., 9 units on a 30-unit program) of the work with CR grades.
+Graduate students in CR/NC courses must earn a B- or better to be granted a CR grade.